Infinitesimal $\mathcal{R}$-matrices for some families of Hopf algebras: Preliminaries on pre-Cartier bialgebras

-Infinitesimal $\Rr$-matrices also happen to be related to Homology Theory.
-In \cite[Theorem 2.21]{ABSW} it is proven that any infinitesimal $\Rr$-matrix is also an Hochschild $2$-cocycle.
+\textbf{2-cocycles. } Infinitesimal $\Rr$-matrices also happen to be related to Homology Theory.
+In \cite[Theorem 2.21]{ABSW} it is proven that any infinitesimal $\Rr$-matrix is also a $2$-cocycle in the cohomology for coalgebras defined as in \cite[XVIII.5]{Ka} (sometimes also called Hochschild cohomology for coalgebras in the finite-dimensional case, see e.g. \cite[page 44]{Doi}).
 We will use this fact for the classification of infinitesimal $\Rr$-matrices in some of our examples.
-Let us recall some details on Hochschild cohomology (see e.g. \cite[XVIII.5]{Ka}).

 Consider a bialgebra $(H, m, u,\Delta,\varepsilon)$ and regard the base field $\Bbbk $ as an $H$-bicomodule via the unit $u$.
 Then, one can consider the cobar complex of $H$:

 where the differential $b^n:H^{\otimes n}\to H^{\otimes (n+1)}$ is given by $b^n=\sum_{i=0}^{n+1}(-1)^i\delta_n^i$ and $\delta^i_n : H^{\otimes n}\to H^{\otimes (n+1)}$ are the linear maps